 - 3.1 The Company collects Personal Data in several ways, including but not limited to the following manners:

-- (a) When an individual contacts the Company for enquiries, via any mode of communication;
+- (a) When an individual contact the Company for enquiries, via any mode of communication;

-- (b) When an individual requests the Company to respond in writing or to return a telephone call; and
+- (b) When an individual request the Company to respond in writing or to return a telephone call; and

 - (c) When an individual submits Personal Data to the Company for employment purposes.

 - 3.2 Further, when the Company collects or attempts to collect Personal Data from its customers, suppliers, vendors, contractors or business associates (the “Business Partners”), the Company shall notify its Business Partners of the intended purpose for which the Personal Data will be used, administered, processed and managed.

 4 Purposes for Collection, Use and Disclosure of Personal Data

 - 4.1 The Personal Data which the Company collects from individuals may be collected, used and/or disclosed for the following purposes:

 - (a) carrying out due diligence or other screening in accordance with any legal or regulatory obligations or the Company’s risk management procedures that may be required by law or that may have been put in place by the Company;